From the traditional nuclear to the symmetrical family, and then the negotiated family and the pure relationship.

 The 1970s – The symmetrical family and joint conjugal roles

-Segregated conjugal roles – where couples have separate roles: A male breadwinner and a female homemaker/ carer, and where their leisure activities were separated
+Segregated conjugal roles – where couples have separate roles: A male breadwinner and a female homemaker/ carer, engaging in separate leisure activities.

 Joint conjugal roles – where the couples share tasks such as housework and childcare and spend their leisure time together.